 The synthetic formula is also responsible for enhancing the anti-rusting ability of the lubricant.
-Thanks to the carefully fabricated synthetic molecules, the lubricant can protect both ferrous and non-ferrous metals against the effect of rust and corrosion.
+Thanks to the carefully fabricated synthetic molecules, the best engine lubricant can protect both ferrous and non-ferrous metals against the effect of rust and corrosion.

 Rusting is inevitable when it comes to metal equipment.
 Doing something to prevent rusting can never go wrong.

 Another wonderful thing is it is slickness.
 When it comes to being slick, this one wins compared to grease.